 Beginner’s Guide to Creating Fanart is a column by contributor Jae Bailey.
 In this column, Jae offers digital fanart tutorials and advice for aspiring artists.

 Welcome back for another fanart tutorial for beginners!
 If you haven’t read Part 1 and Part 2 yet, go back and do that before you dive in to Part 3.
-In both of those articles, you can find advice on how to use adjustment layers to touch up your images.
+In both of those articles, you can find advice on what equipment you’ll need and how to use adjustment layers to digitally color your sketches.
 You may wish to review these now, since adjustment layers are a great way to get to grips with balancing the colors in a piece of fanart.

-And this brings us directly to today’s topic: how to work in color (when you don’t yet know what you’re doing)!
+And this brings us directly to today’s fanart tutorial: how to add color depth to images (when you don’t yet know what you’re doing)!
 This is a beginner’s guide, so don’t expect to learn color theory in this one short article.
-Instead, I’ll essentially be presenting “cheat” techniques, which will allow you to add color depth to your images without much effort.
+Instead, I’ll essentially be presenting “cheat” techniques, which will allow you to add color depth to images without much effort.

 Let’s work through an example.
 For that, I will re-color some Planet Hulk fanart of mine in a simple 2-step process.
 Below is the black and white image.
 As an aside, I like to paint in black and white because light and shadow are hard and color is hard!
 Painting in black and white allows me to focus on one difficult process at a time.